History of San Marino: Early Middle Ages and Renaissance

-Having faced many potential threats, so a treaty of protection was signed in 1602 with Pope Clement VIII, which came into force in 1631.
+Having faced many potential threats, a treaty of protection was signed in 1602 with Pope Clement VIII, which came into force in 1631.

 Modern Period

 Statutes of 1600

 The basis of San Marino's government is the multi-document Constitution of San Marino, the first components of which were promulgated and became effective on 1 September 1600.
 Whether these documents amount to a written constitution depends upon how one defines the term.
 The political scientist Jorri Duursma claims that "San Marino does not have an official constitution as such.
 The first legal documents which mentioned San Marino's institutional organs were the Statutes of 1600."

 Alberonian occupation

 On 17 October 1739, Cardinal Giulio Alberoni, Papal Governor of Ravenna, used military force to occupy the country, imposed a new constitution, and endeavored to force the Sammarinese to submit to the government of the Papal States.
 He was aiding certain rebels, and acting possibly contrary to the orders of Pope Clement XII.
 However, civil disobedience occurred, and clandestine notes were written to the Pope to appeal for justice.
-On 5 February 1740, 3 months after the occupation began, the Pope recognised San Marino's rights, restoring independence.
+On 5 February 1740, three and a half months after the occupation began, the Pope recognised San Marino's rights, restoring independence.
 5 February is the feast day of Saint Agatha, after which she became a patron saint of San Marino.